Curriculum Intent 2020-21

 We provide a progressive curriculum that builds upon previous learning and enables our children to understand the main ideas and concepts of science as set out in National Curriculum.
 Through scientific enquiry the children are given an opportunity to explain and apply scientific information to solve problems.
 Our science curriculum is supplemented by our Forest School and work on climate change and sustainability which encourages our children to develop a love for nature and have an awareness of environmental issues which impact our lives.

-We follow the Switched-on computing scheme, which develops children’s skills across a range of areas including coding, publishing and research.
+We follow our own self-designed computing progression, which develops children’s skills across a range of areas including coding, creative use of technology and the online world.
+Online safety is taught across the key stages.

 Children in Key Stage 2 learn Spanish.
 By the time children leave the school they have a basic conversational language and understand basic vocabulary.